OpenTermsArchive/docs/content/deployment/how-to/deploy.md

    > **Note**: The `adduser` command might not be installed by default on your system.
 It can be installed with `sudo apt-get install adduser`.

-3. Configure passwordless sudo access for this user, by running the adding the following line to the `/etc/sudoers` file on the server:
+3. Configure passwordless sudo access for this user, by adding the following line to the `/etc/sudoers` file on the server:

    ```shell
    <deployment_user> ALL=(ALL) NOPASSWD:ALL